 These are the dispensing limitations.
 When you obtain prescription drugs from a pharmacy using your Prescription Drug Card, you may obtain up to a 30-day supply of covered drugs.
 If purchasing more than a 30-day supply on the same day, any expense exceeding that supply limit will not be covered through the pharmacy arrangement.
 You may purchase your covered prescription drugs and supplies by presenting your prescription drug card and your prescription to a participating provider.
-Prescription refills will be covered when no more than 75% of the 30-day supply remains based on your physician's prescription.
+Refills are allowed by your plan after 75% of the medication is consumed.
+The calculation is based on the total amount of medication dispensed in the last 180 days.

 If your physician or dentist prescribes a medication that will be taken over an extended period of time, you should request two (2) prescriptions, one for immediate use with a participating retail pharmacy and the other for up to a 90-day supply from the Home Delivery Program.
 Most drugs and supplies covered by the Plan are available under this program with the exception of specialty medications and fertility drugs.
 If you have questions about a particular drug or a prescription, and to request your first order forms, call Express Scripts at 877-438-4449.
 If a generic equivalent to the prescribed drug is available, Express Scripts will dispense the generic equivalent instead of the brand name unless you or your physician specifies that the brand name is required.
-When purchasing drugs at a pharmacy, you must use your medical I.D card.
+When purchasing drugs at a pharmacy, you must use your medical I.D. card.